 Nature’s Miracle Stain and Odor Remover is perfect for spot cleaning your pet’s accidents.
 It has a mild citrus scent and contains enzymes and bacteria for breaking down the staining substance.
 It’s also inexpensive and easy to use.

-There are a variety of pet stain cleaners, so it’s important to know how to choose the best option for your situation.
+There are a variety of pet stain removers, so it’s important to know how to choose the best option for your situation.
 Here’s an overview of the key considerations.

-The two most common types of home stain eliminator are enzymatic and solvent.
+The two most common types of home stain removers are enzymatic and solvent.

 An enzymatic pet stain remover contains bacteria and natural enzymes to break down odor-causing compounds.
-The enzymes latch onto organic material, allowing bacteria to multiply while eating the stain.
+The enzymes latch onto organic material, allowing bacteria to multiply while eating the stains and odors.

 Yes, spraying bacteria over your carpet might sound strange.
-But enzyme cleaners are brilliant for eliminating odors and stains caused by urine and other “organic matter.”
+But enzyme cleaners are brilliant for eliminating stains and odors caused by urine and other “organic matter.”

 And don’t worry – the bacteria are harmless and die once the stain has been “eaten.”
 Be aware that enzymatic cleaners can take a bit longer to eliminate smells though, as the bacteria needs time to consume the material.

 Solvent pet stain eliminators are the other common option.
 Instead of live bacteria, these simply aim to dissolve the odorous substance.